 Program accreditation puts a stamp of approval on graduates.
 A person who has graduated from an accredited program has met minimum standards that were approved by a recognized accredited agency.
 Often these standards are developed in a process of consultation and consent with educational institutions, professional associations, and the relevant industry where graduates would work.

 Accreditation provides educational programs with opportunities for self-definition and self-reflection, and with feedback on program content and direction.
 Central to the process is the preparation of self-study by the program which gives the program an opportunity to review its performance against accreditation standards and to measure its progress over time.
 Periodic re-evaluations are also established which lead to continuous improvement.

 Accreditation affords the opportunity for the profession, through the accrediting agency, to provide guidance to new and existing academic programs.
 Accreditation standards are re-evaluated periodically and modified so that they address changes in the technical, social, and economical environment.
 This process provides programs with guidance on how they may need to adapt to changes in the environment wherein they operate.

-Program accreditation protects the interests of students, their parents, the academic institutions that offer the accredited programs, potential employers, and the general public by ensuring that the educational programs offered have attained a level that meets or exceeds standards that were developed by experts in the field.
-While accreditation does not ensure that every graduating student will become a successful professional, it does guarantee that the student has demonstrated a certain set of skills and abilities that are reflected in the accreditation criteria.
-It is not a sufficient condition for professional success, but in some disciplines it serves as a necessary condition.
+Program accreditation aims to protect the interests of students, their parents, the academic institutions that offer the accredited programs, potential employers, and the general public.
+This outcome is obtained by ensuring that the accredited educational programs have attained a level of performance in multiple areas that meets or exceeds minimum standards that were developed by experts in the field.
+While program accreditation does not ensure that every graduating student will become a successful professional, it does guarantee that the student has demonstrated a certain set of skills and abilities that are required by the accreditation standards.
+Graduating from an accredited program is not a sufficient condition for professional success, but in some disciplines, it serves as a necessary condition.

-© Copyright 2021 New Jersey Institute of Technology
+© Copyright 2023 New Jersey Institute of Technology